dskill/patchbox_visualizer/readme.txt

-to autostart properly, run patchbox and enable the sc module. sc-module is in /usr/local/patchbox...

-then also make sure the systemd kiosk.sh script has been started sudo systemctl stop kiosk (enable/disable/start)
+use the `patchbox-visualizer.desktop` script to autostart on pi. or manually run with `sh kiosk.sh`.

-main.scd is the super collider script that will run
+`main.scd` is the super collider script

-index.html is the webpage that will load

-to build index, use npx canvas-sketch patchbox_visualizer_osc.js --build --inline --name index

-to test the webpage, use npx canvas-sketch patchbox_visualizer_osc.js --hot --open

-kiosk.sh is where chromium is started.
-That's from a service kiosk.service.

-mouse cursor is hidden with xset.
+`server.js` is the OSC bridge and the static web server `app.js` is the entry point for the react app

+run react in dev mode with `npm run start`, or build with `npm run build`